 - 1 inch cinnamon (dalchini)

-first pick the dal for stones etc. then rinse the lentils thoroughly in running water for 4-5 times.
+first pick the dal for stones etc. then rinse the lentils thoroughly in running water 2 to 3 times.

-add the dal in a pressure cooker along with 2.5 cups water, turmeric, ginger-green chili paste and peanuts.
+add the dal in a pressure cooker along with 2 to 2.5 cups water, turmeric, ginger-green chili paste and peanuts.

 pressure cook for 7 to 8 minutes on a medium flame till the dal has turned mushy and cooked very well.

-mash the dal with a wooden spoon. then add 1.5 to 2 cups water to the dal.
+mash the dal with a wooden spoon. then add 1 to 1.5 cups water to the dal.

 add the jaggery powder, kokums and salt and simmer the dal for 7 to 8 minutes on a low to medium flame.